JimLynchCodes/Titanium-Lambda/README.md

 const app = express()
 ```

-It is also a common pattern to use `app.js` as the name core, root file that creates this server and handles some various endpionts.
+It is also a common pattern to use `app.js` as the name core, root file that creates this server and handles some various endpoints.
 Your project should only have one _app.js_ file, and we actually recommond calling it simply _app.js_ (no need to get fancy here in your own projects).
-In this project, however, I don't have a filed with the short _app.js_ name.
+In this project, however, I don't have a file with the short _app.js_ name.
 Instead, this project contains many files that begin with `app`.
 The purpose of this is to give you, the developer modeling your project after Titanium Lambda, the option to choose the app.js file that best fits your situation.

 ## Optional "Impatient Deploy" With Serverless Framework